-If you arrive with an emergency, we will treat your pet immediately if indicated, or within 15 minutes if your pet is stable.
-After assessing vital signs in an emergency exam, we can determine the sequence of services that are appropriate for your pet.
+If you arrive with an emergency we will triage your pet immediately.
+After assessing vital signs we can determine the sequence of services that are appropriate for your pet.

 Pets with respiratory distress, seizures or profuse bleeding should be transported to the clinic quickly.
 A pet that ingests toxins should be seen within 30 minutes so we can effectively sequester or remove harmful substances before their absorption into the bloodstream.
 Problems that involve difficulty walking, breathing or eliminating may escalate further, so don't wait to make an appointment.